 The area of Red Rocks, originally known as the Garden of Angels, has attracted the attention of musical performers since before the turn of the century.
 The majestic setting of the amphitheater, along with the panoramic view of Denver, makes for a breathtaking scene.

 In the early 1900's, John Brisben Walker had a vision of artists performing on a stage nestled into the perfectly acoustic surroundings of Red Rocks.
 Walker produced a number of concerts between 1906 and 1910 on a temporary platform; and from his dream, the history of Red Rocks as an entertainment venue began.

-Denver architect Burnham Hoyt designed the Amphitheatre with an emphasis on preserving the natural beauty of the area.
-The plans were completed in 1936, and the Amphitheatre was dedicated on June 15, 1941, though the actual construction spanned over 12 years.
+Denver architect Burnham Hoyt designed the amphitheater with an emphasis on preserving the natural beauty of the area.
+The plans were completed in 1936, and the amphitheater was dedicated on June 15, 1941, though the actual construction spanned over 12 years.
 In 1947, the first annual Easter Sunrise Service took place.
 Since then, Red Rocks Amphitheatre has attracted the best performers to its stage.

 Red Rocks Park and the CCC camp received National Historic Landmark status in 2015, and received the honorary award on June 15, 2016 -- the amphitheater's 75th anniversary.
 The award is administered by the National Park Service on behalf of the Secretary of the Interior.
 The designation recognizes sites that possess exceptional value and quality in illustrating or interpreting the heritage of the United States.